oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

 2. Review the masking report.

-    - The **Masking report information** tab shows you the target database name, masking policy name (you can click a link to view it), the Oracle Cloud Identifier (OCID) for the masking report, the date and time when the data masking job started and finished, and the number of masked sensitive types, schemas, tables, columns, and values.
-You can click a link to view masking options.
-There is also a bar chart that shows you the the number of masked columns for each of the top five sensitive types.
+    - The **Masking report information** tab shows you the target database name; masking policy name (you can click a link to view it); the Oracle Cloud Identifier (OCID) for the masking report; the masking status; the date and time when the data masking job started and finished; the number of masked sensitive types, schemas, tables, columns, values, total pre-mask errors, and total post-mask errors.
+You can click a link to view masking errors and masking options.
+There is also an interactive bar chart that shows you the the number of masked columns for each of the top five sensitive types.
     - The **Masked columns** table lists each masked sensitive column and its respective schema, table, masking format, sensitive type, parent column, and total number of masked values.

     ![Masking report top](images/masking-report-top3.png "Masking report top")